falconry/falcon/docs/api/routing.rst

 :py:meth:`falcon.API` to route requests.
 They are exposed here for use by custom routing engines.

+Custom routers may derive from the default :py:class:`~.CompiledRouter` engine, or implement a completely different routing strategy (such as object-based routing).

 A custom router is any class that implements the following interface:

 .. code:: python